Project Health Questionnaire

 Look for:

-• Consistency in responses: Are project constituents, aka stakeholders, consistent in their responses?
+• Consistency in responses: Are project stakeholders consistent in their replies?

-• Clarity and brevity: Can team members provide a coherent, understandable response in less than 60 seconds?
+• Clarity and brevity: Can team members provide a clear and understandable answer in under 30 seconds?

-• Does their response address purpose, business outcome, and benefits?
+• Does their response address purpose, business outcomes, and benefits?

 Interdependencies: What are the interdependencies of this project?

-• Does the response address the critical interdependencies?
+• Does the response cover the critical interdependencies?

-• Or do you receive a blank stare?
+• Or do you get a blank stare?

-Sponsorship: Do leaders demonstrate support for this project?
+Sponsorship: Do leaders demonstrate and model support for this project?

-• Are leaders engaged in sponsorship meetings and conversations?
+• Are leaders actively participating in sponsorship meetings and discussions?

-• Do they demonstrate an understanding of the work and outcome?
+• Do they demonstrate an understanding of the work and results?

-• Are they doing what they've been tasked to do, such as making critical decisions and promptly allocating resources (people, time, CAPEX/OPEX)?
+• Are they fulfilling their responsibilities, such as making critical decisions and quickly allocating resources (including people, time, and CAPEX/OPEX)?

-• Do they accept ownership of the project's status and expected outcomes?
+• Do they take ownership of the project's status and expected outcomes?

 Stakeholders: Are stakeholders engaged in project work?

-• Are stakeholders identified that represent all areas impacted by the project?
+• Are stakeholders identified who represent all affected areas?

 • Do they understand their roles and responsibilities?

-• Have stakeholders provided full-time commitment as necessary to achieve project milestones?
+• Have stakeholders committed a full-time effort as needed to meet project milestones?

-• Are the fully committed stakeholders from the frontline--the primary people who will use the solution?
+• Are the fully committed stakeholders from the frontline—the main users of the solution?

-• Do they attend meetings, engage in discussions, and deliver requisite business, technical, or organizational direction?
+• Do they attend meetings, participate in discussions, and provide the necessary business, technical, or organizational guidance?

 Integration: Are the points of integration clearly specified?

-• Does the project's solution specify integrating other applications, technologies (social, mobile, analytic, cloud), and organizations to realize its business case?
+• Does the project's solution specify integrating other applications, technologies (such as social, mobile, analytics, and cloud), and organizations to achieve its business objectives?

-• Are stakeholders identified and engaged who represent those points of integration?
+• Are stakeholders identified and engaged who represent those integration points?

-• Does the project plan, budget, and schedule quantify the work required to realize those integration points?
+• Does the project plan, budget, and schedule specify the work needed to accomplish those integration points?

 Organization: Has the impact on organization been quantified?

-• Are the requisite changes to organization, people, and relationships specified?
+• Are the necessary changes to the organization, people, and relationships clearly specified?

 • Are the types of changes well articulated?